 A: Yes, vinegar kills germs & bacteria.
 This homemade jewelry cleaner is composed of 5% acetic acid, which is why you can use it to kill bacteria.
-The vinegar's acetic acid kills bacteria and viruses by chemically breaking down their proteins and fats.
+The acid in the vinegar kills bacteria and viruses by chemically breaking down their proteins and fats.

 Q: CAN I CLEAN MY JEWELRY WITH WHITE VINEGAR AND BAKING SODA?

-A: Yes, cleaning jewelry with baking soda and vinegar is pretty easy.
-Mix 1/2 cup vinegar and two tablespoons of baking soda.
+A: Yes, cleaning jewelry with baking soda and vinegar is pretty simple.
+Mix 1/2 cup vinegar and two tablespoons of baking soda in a small bowl.
 Allow your jewelry to soak in the white vinegar and baking soda solution for a few hours.
 Then, rinse the jewelry with clean water and pat dry with a cotton cloth before storing your pieces away.

 Q: CAN APPLE CIDER VINEGAR CLEAN GOLD?

-A: Apple cider vinegar is used in a similar way as white vinegar to clean gold.
+A: Apple cider vinegar is used similarly to white vinegar to clean gold.
 Pour 1 cup of apple cider vinegar into a cup.
-Put the gold jewelry in a bowl with the homemade jewelry cleaner for approximately 20 minutes.
-After removing the jewelry, use a soft-bristle toothbrush to clean the hard-to-reach places.
-Rinse gold jewelry with clean water and allow it to air dry on a soft, cotton towel.
+Place your gold jewelry in a small bowl with the homemade jewelry cleaner for approximately 20 minutes.
+After removing the jewelry, use a soft-bristle toothbrush to clean the hard-to-reach places (like between prongs).
+Rinse your gold jewelry with clean, running water and let your pieces air dry on a soft, cotton towel before storing them away.

 Q: CAN APPLE CIDER VINEGAR REPLACE WHITE VINEGAR?

 A: Yes, apple cider vinegar is an excellent homemade jewelry cleaner.
-To clean gold jewelry, pour 1 cup of apple cider vinegar into a cup.
-Then, place your gold jewelry in a bowl with the cup of apple cider vinegar added in for approximately 20 minutes.
-After removing the jewelry, use a soft-bristle toothbrush to clean the hard-to-reach places.
-Next, rinse your gold jewelry with clean water and allow it to air dry on a soft cotton towel.
+To clean gold jewelry, pour 1 cup of apple cider vinegar.
+Then, place your gold jewelry in a small bowl with the cup of apple cider vinegar added in for approximately 20 minutes.
+After removing the jewelry, use a soft-bristle toothbrush to clean the hard-to-reach places (like between prongs).
+Next, rinse your gold jewelry with clean, running water and allow your pieces to air dry on a soft cotton towel before storing them away.

 Q: IS WHITE DISTILLED VINEGAR THE SAME AS WHITE VINEGAR?

-A: White vinegar has an acidity percentage of 5 to 20%, making it the strongest type of vinegar.
+A: White vinegar has an acidity percentage of 5 to 20%, making it the strongest type of vinegar for cleaning.
 In comparison, distilled white vinegar is 5-8% on the acidity scale – relatively weaker than white or spirit vinegar.
-Thus, white vinegar is stronger and better for disinfecting.
+Thus, a white vinegar cleaning solution is stronger and better for disinfecting gold jewelry.

 Q: WHAT IS THE DIFFERENCE BETWEEN WHITE VINEGAR AND CLEANING VINEGAR?

-A: White vinegar has 5 percent acidity, while cleaning vinegar, on the other hand, has 6 percent.
-Although it's only a one percent difference in acidity, it actually results in cleaning vinegar being 20 percent stronger than white vinegar.
+A: White vinegar contains a 5 percent acidity level while cleaning vinegar contains a 6 percent acidity level.
+Although it seems small, with only a one percent difference in acidity, it actually results in cleaning vinegar being 20 percent stronger than white vinegar.